-I’d been previously impressed with Kyuuri, but 235 hadn’t really been given much opportunity to shine on the previous shows I’d seen.
+I’d been previously impressed with Kyuri, but 235 hadn’t really been given much opportunity to shine on the previous shows I’d seen.
 Nice to see her in a singles match here.
 Stalemate on a lockup to start, then 235 starts a forearm exchange.
 Great energy from both to fire up the crowd right away.
-235 gets the advantage, snapmares Kyuuri over, then grabs a chinlock (almost a seated sleeper).
+235 gets the advantage, snapmares Kyuri over, then grabs a chinlock (almost a seated sleeper).
 She really cranks at it and adds a bodyscissors to keep it from losing the crowd.
-Kyuuri makes the ropes to applause.
+Kyuri makes the ropes to applause.

-A nice judo throw from Kyuuri gives her the advantage back, and another sets up a fisherman’s suplex with bridge for a close 2.
-235 gets no breathing room as Kyuuri immediately locks in a crossarm stranglehold variation (with her leg adding pressure) for the win.
+A nice judo throw from Kyuri gives her the advantage back, and another sets up a fisherman’s suplex with bridge for a close 2.
+235 gets no breathing room as Kyuri immediately locks in a crossarm stranglehold variation (with her leg adding pressure) for the win.
 Very good little five minute match.
 They made the most of the time they were given.